bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 - Added interfaces for tracking data structures in various components
 - Implemented proper error handling and null checks in TypeScript versions
 - Migrated pdf-export.js service to TypeScript with proper interfaces for PDF options and libraries
+- Migrated content-loader.js service to TypeScript with appropriate element type casting and interface definitions

 ## Conclusion